sqlc-dev/sqlc/docs/guides/plugins.md

 In the `codegen` section, the `out` field dictates what directory will contain the new files.
 The `plugin` key must reference a plugin defined in the top-level `plugins` map.
-The `options` are serialized to a string and passed on to the plugin itself.
+Any `options` are serialized to a string as JSON and passed on to the plugin itself.

 ```yaml
 version: '2'